evagabriela/WDI/curriculum/week-02/01-data-types-variables/README.md

 Make sure to remember the typeof() command in case you ever need to find out the type of data with which you are working.

+>Check for Understanding:

->Exercise: Perform the following steps in the console:
+>Perform the following steps in the console:
 1. typeof 'hello';
   The console returns 'string'.
 2. typeof 24;